 It can happen slowly, and then all at once.
 A person can be prescribed opioids after a minor surgery, or even after an injury.
 The use of the medication becomes a hindrance, and you find the “pain” never really goes away.
 Welcome to the throes of addiction.
 No matter how “functioning” you are, you can still be an addict.
 Zubsolv, or as it is more commonly known by the generic name of Suboxone has been used to help patients conquer their opioid addictions.
 Whether the original “pain” is real, the physical ramifications of taking opioids for an extended period of time are very real.
 Your body goes into withdrawal, the severity linked to the severity of your addiction.
 Through the use of this MAT (medication assisted therapy) a patient is able to address the physical craving and withdrawal of the opioid with out the “high.”

 Suboxone is a mix of buprenorphine and naloxone.
 After taking the medication, suboxone plants itself against the same receptors your opioids would.
 Once it binds to the same receptors in the brain, it prevents the cravings for the drugs as a blunt intoxications.
 Essentially, suboxone addresses the physical aspect of withdrawal, while gradually weaning the patient away from the original opioids.
 Suboxone is a pure opioid antagonist.
 And then gradually, and under the guidance of a doctor, the dosage of suboxone can be lowered, until the dependency on opioids is completely removed.
 A patient can transition back to normal life, without the stigma or tangible proof of opioid addiction.
-Addiction is a chronic condition that many Americans face, and can be treated effectively with suboxone therapy in Elkridge, MD, in order to produce true relief, and the consistency of maintaining recovery.
+Addiction is a chronic condition that many Americans face, and can be treated effectively with suboxone therapy, in order to produce true relief, and the consistency of maintaining recovery.
 Patients deserve more than just simple functioning in their lives.
 They deserve to enjoy a quality life, instead of trying to make it day by day.
 Suboxone can begin their path to eliminating their addiction.